 Man dies in hospital days after he was assaulted outside downtown Anchorage bar, police say

 Jan.
-29—A man died in an Anchorage hospital Wednesday, days after he was punched outside a downtown bar, police said.
+30—A man died in an Anchorage hospital Wednesday, days after he was punched outside a downtown bar, police said.
 A 21-year-old man has been charged in his death.

 The Anchorage Safety Patrol was called to the Gaslight Lounge bar on West Fourth Avenue in the early hours of Jan.
 22 for a report of an intoxicated person, according to charges signed by Assistant District Attorney Daniel Shorey.
 The bar is located directly across the street from police headquarters.